-Liz Wiseman teaches leadership to executives and emerging leaders around the world.
-She is the President of the Wiseman Group, a leadership research and development firm headquartered in Silicon Valley.
-Some of her recent clients include: Apple, Disney, eBay/PayPal, Facebook, GAP, Google, Microsoft, Nike, Roche, Salesforce.com, and Twitter.
-Liz has been listed on the biennial Thinkers50 ranking for 2013 and 2015, and named as one of the top 10 leadership thinkers in the world.
+She is the CEO of the Wiseman Group, a leadership research and development firm headquartered in Silicon Valley, California.
+Some of her recent clients include: Apple, AT&T, Disney, Facebook, Google, Microsoft, Nike, Salesforce, Tesla, and Twitter.
+Liz has been listed on the Thinkers50 ranking and in 2019 was recognized as the top leadership thinker in the world.